 The exception on this list, VivoCity’s Christmas decorations this year aren’t tied to any brand or merchandise.
 Nonetheless, the gathering of circus animal acrobats and cutesy dinosaurs delivers an atmosphere of magical Christmas joy.

 There is also, of course, their annual rooftop Christmas tree.
-Always one of the most elaborate in Singapore.
+Always one of the most elaborate in Singapore each year.
 Always a joy to gaze at under the evening sky too.

 A Frozen Wonderland at Changi Airport

 The most elaborately themed Christmas event this year is hands down Changi Airport’s A Frozen Wonderland.